secretflow/scql/docs/reference/operators.md

 **Outputs:**

-1. `Out`(variadic, T): Result tensors of the publish op.
+1. `Out`(variadic, T): Published name of input tensors.
 Tensors are in TensorOption VALUE.